BamiseOmolaso/portfoliowebsite/README.md

 4. Update the social media links in the Footer component
 5. Add your resume PDF to the `public` directory
 6. Configure your email templates in the `lib/resend.ts` file
+7. Update reCAPTCHA keys in `.env.local`
+8. Configure rate limiting settings in `lib/rate-limit.ts`

 ## Deployment

-The site can be deployed to any platform that supports Next.js applications, such as:

-- Vercel (recommended)
+The site is deployed on Vercel at [https://oluwabamiseomolaso.vercel.app/](https://oluwabamiseomolaso.vercel.app/)

+Other deployment options:
 - Netlify
 - AWS Amplify
 - Google Cloud Platform